<< Short intro to LoC for SEO >>

 - Interest Rate - Fixed rate interest contract

-- Oracle - Chainlink Feed Registry contract to value all tokens being lent, borrowed, and collateralized.
+- Oracle - Chainlink Feed Registry contract to value all tokens being lent, borrowed, and collateralized

 - Arbiter - Trusted 3rd party that mediates between Lenders and Borrowers.
-Mainly acts to protect Lenders from malicious Borrowers.
+Mainly acts to protect Lenders from malicious Borrowers

 Spigot + Line of Credit